quackscience/quackflight/README.md

 ### 👉 Usage
 > [!NOTE]
-> Quackpipe execute queries in `:memory:` unless _authentication_ details are provided for data persistence
+> Quackpipe executes queries in `:memory:` unless _authentication_ details are provided for data persistence

 #### 🕸️ HTTP API
 Execute DuckDB queries using the HTTP POST/GET API _(compatible with the ClickHouse HTTP API)_